proofzero/rollupid/www/content/en/docs/basics/platform.md

 We call this the **local-first** approach to building applications and it's a good way to ensure that your dApp is secure, private, and easy to use.
 All you need is a service layer to coordinate with the blockchain and other decentralized services.
 The user's cryptography provides the necessary features to turn any browser or client into a peer within a peer-to-peer network.

-In other words, if you think of a [dApp as a wallet]({{<relref "01-hello-world" >}}) with storage, messaging, and other features, Kubelt provides the necessary APIs to make this coordination possible with as little as one line of code.
+In other words, if you think of a dApp as a graph node with storage, messaging, and other features, Kubelt provides the necessary APIs to make this coordination possible with as little as one line of code.

 ## How it works